Supplements and Medicines — Drug Interactions You Should Know About

 Ginkgo biloba is popular as a supplement for supporting memory and circulation.
 Its main interaction risks:

-• Ginkgo + anticoagulants (warfarin, clopidogrel, aspirin) — ginkgo inhibits platelet-activating factor (PAF) and can significantly increase bleeding risk, including intracranial haemorrhages
+- Ginkgo + anticoagulants (warfarin, clopidogrel, aspirin) — ginkgo inhibits platelet-activating factor (PAF) and can significantly increase bleeding risk, including intracranial haemorrhage

-• Ginkgo + antiepileptic drugs — ginkgo may lower the seizure threshold
+- Ginkgo + antiepileptic medicines — ginkgo may lower the seizure threshold

-• Ginkgo + hypoglycaemic drugs — may affect blood glucose levels
+- Ginkgo + hypoglycaemic medicines — may affect blood glucose levels

-Warning: If you have a scheduled surgical procedure, stop ginkgo at least 2 weeks beforehand due to the risk of excessive bleeding.
+Warning: If you have a scheduled surgical procedure, stop ginkgo at least 2 weeks beforehand because of the risk of excessive bleeding.

 Ginseng (Panax ginseng)

-Ginseng is used as a tonic and energising agent.
+Ginseng is used as a tonic and energy-boosting agent.
 Interactions include:

-• Ginseng + antidiabetic medicines (insulin, metformin) — may enhance hypoglycaemic action, leading to dangerously low blood sugar
+- Ginseng + antidiabetic medicines (insulin, metformin) — may enhance the hypoglycaemic effect, leading to dangerously low blood sugar

-• Ginseng + stimulant drugs — may enhance agitation and raise blood pressure
+- Ginseng + stimulant medicines — may increase agitation and raise blood pressure

 Garlic in high doses

-Garlic supplements at therapeutic doses (not dietary garlic) can:
+Garlic supplements at therapeutic doses (not garlic in food) can:

-• Interact with HIV drugs (saquinavir) — reducing their concentration
+- Interact with HIV medicines (saquinavir) — reducing their concentration

-• Enhance the effect of antihypertensive drugs — garlic lowers blood pressure
+- Enhance the effect of antihypertensive medicines — garlic lowers blood pressure

 Grapefruit and Statins — A Classic Food-Drug Interaction

-Although grapefruit is not strictly a supplement, grapefruit juice is one of the best-documented examples of food-drug interactions and deserves discussion in this context.
+Although grapefruit is not strictly a supplement, grapefruit juice is one of the best-documented examples of food-drug interactions and is worth discussing in this context.

 Mechanism: Grapefruit contains furanocoumarins that irreversibly inhibit the CYP3A4 enzyme in the intestines.
-Because the enzymes must be produced anew, the effect of a single glass of juice can persist for up to 72 hours.
+Because the enzymes have to be made again, the effect of a single glass of juice can persist for up to 72 hours.

-• Statins (atorvastatin, simvastatin) — drug concentration can increase by 3-5 times, raising the risk of rhabdomyolysis (muscle breakdown) and liver damage
+- Statins (atorvastatin, simvastatin) — medicine concentration can increase by 3-5 times, raising the risk of rhabdomyolysis (muscle breakdown) and liver damage

 Important: Not all statins are equally sensitive.
 Pravastatin and rosuvastatin are metabolised via different pathways and do not have significant grapefruit interactions.